haproxytech/kubernetes-ingress/documentation/README.md

 #### Https

-- HAProxy will decrypt/offload HTTPS traffic if certificates are defined.
+- SSL offloading/decryption will be automatically enabled if valid SSL certificates are provided.
-- Certificate can be defined in Ingress object: `spec.tls[].secretName`.
-Please see [tls-secret](#tls-secret) for format
+- Certificates can be provided via [tls-secrets](#tls-secret).

 ##### `ssl-passthrough`